Everything may be copied / printed for personal, home, church, and school use but may not be sold. All commercial rights are reserved by the authors.

 The simplest and best way to diagram a Bible verse or passage is to create a visual centered around the verbs.
 This makes Bible memory work much easier.

-The special animals in the Bible, such as Balaam's talking donkey and the ravens that fed Elijah were ordinary animals that God used in special ways.
+The special animals in the Bible, such as Balaam's talking donkey and the ravens that fed Elijah were usually just ordinary animals that the Creator used in special ways.

 Our original Christmas Basketball game is a great way to help friends and family talk about Christ's birth.
 There are simple, one-point "foul shots" concerning what Christmas is not as well as more difficult but thought-provoking three-pointers in which three Bible characters are mentioned.